Rich Dibbins, founder of legal sector specialist Staxton Digital, outlines how to select the right supplier for your website. (Updated 12 May 2023)

 At the same time, check that the project achieved the desired outcomes.
 Ask if there is any hard data to show results – for example, a measurable increase in website visitors.
 Is the law firm in question comparable to yours?

-It's impossible to cover everything, particularly if you don't have previous experience of choosing technology suppliers and managing website projects.
-Armed with a good brief, take time to meet potential suppliers – if necessary, on multiple occasions.
+It's impossible to cover everything in written documents, particularly if you don't have previous experience of choosing technology suppliers and managing website projects.
+Armed with a good brief, take the time to meet potential suppliers – if necessary, on multiple occasions.
 Useful questions can include:

 - What similar clients do you have?
 Are there any conflicts and will you sign an appropriate confidentiality agreement?